Exciting mutual inclination in planetary systems with a distant stellar companion: the case of Kepler-108: Conditions and outcomes of ivection resonance capture

 \subsubsection{Direction of migration}

-To capture the system into an ivection resonance, $\eta$ needs to be increasing.
-For all ivection resonances we discussed, this requirement physically means that the precession rate $|\dot\Omega_0|$ (where $\dot\Omega_0$ is $\dot\Omega$ evaluated at $I=0$) needs to be increasing, if we assume that $n_B$ remains fixed.
-This means that the planets have to migrate convergently (with increasing $a_1/a_2$) or inward.
+The requirement that $d\eta/d\tau >0$ physically means that the ratio between the precession rate and the binary frequency $|\dot\Omega_0|/n_B$ needs to be increasing.
+If we assume that $n_B$ remains fixed, this requires the planets to migrate convergently (with increasing $a_1/a_2$) or inward.\footnote{Having convergently \textit{or} inward migrating planets is a necessary but insufficient condition for having an increasing $|\dot\Omega_0|$.}

 It is worth noting that the direction of migration required for evection resonance capture is usually the opposite.
 Evection resonance capture requires the apsidal precession rate $|\dot\varpi|$ to be decreasing, which requires the planets to migrate outward or divergently.